bernardtaubert/bernardtaubert.github.io/README.md

 - CTRL + ENTER<pre>-> Search selected text (global hotkey)
 - F1 to F12<pre>-> Load options from files

-Edit the .txt files in the root folder to specify default search paths etc.
+Edit the .txt files in the root folder to specify the default search path etc.

 ## Open Performance optimizations